Graduate Student Handbook

 b.
 Pass with a final grade of at least B- the fourth semester of an approved college-level sequence of courses in any foreign language (the sequence must be approved by KSU's Department of Modern Languages).

 c.
 Pass with a final grade of at least B- an upper-division literature course in a foreign language.

 d.
 Pass with a score of at least 550 one of the standardized foreign language exams created by Educational Testing Service.

 e.
-Pass with a final grade of at least B- English 700 (Old English).
+Pass with a final grade of at least B- ENGL 700 Old English.

-Students electing options e, f, or g should keep in mind that most Ph.D. programs do not allow these options to replace their own requirements for "reading knowledge of a foreign language."
-In other words, students who are considering Ph.D. work are advised to complete the language requirement with one of the a, b, c, or d options.
+Students electing options e, g, or h should keep in mind that most Ph.D. programs do not allow these options to replace their own requirements for "reading knowledge of a foreign language."
+In other words, students who are considering Ph.D. work are advised to complete the language requirement with one of the a, b, c, d, or f options.

-Because the language proficiency requirement is in add`ition to a student's 30 credit-hour requirement, students who take ENGL 700 to fulfill the language requirement may not also use ENGL 700 to fulfill other degree, track, or credit-hour requirements.
-Students who elect option a, b, c, d, f, g, or h may, however, take ENGL 700 to fulfill literature or elective requirements within their track, including the British and American Literature track requirement of at least one course in literature before 1800.
+Because the language proficiency requirement is in add`ition to a student's 30 credit-hour requirement, students who take ENGL 700 to fulfill the language requirement may not also use ENGL 700 to GRMN 525 to fulfill other degree, track, or credit-hour requirements.
+Students who elect option a, b, c, d, f, g, h, or I may, however, take ENGL 700 or GRMN 525 to fulfill literature or elective requirements within their track, including the Literature track requirement of at least one course in literature before 1800.

 Students must fulfill this language proficiency requirement before they take the final oral examination.
 The DGS will not sign Approval to Schedule Final Examination forms for students who have not fulfilled this requirement, although students enrolled in and taking a course that completes the fulfillment of this requirement will be permitted to schedule the final oral examination.